chaoge525/soafee_demo/documentation/manual/build_system.rst

-An EWAOL virtualization distribution image running on the AVA Developer Platform is capable of supporting Xen PCI passthrough, allowing Guest VMs to be assigned exclusive use of a PCI device.
+An EWAOL virtualization distribution image running on the AVA Developer Platform is capable of supporting Xen PCI passthrough, allowing Guest VMs to be assigned exclusive use of a single PCI device.
 This capability is not enabled by default, and requires the following Build Modifier Config:

   * **Build Modifier Config**:
     ``meta-ewaol-config/kas/xen_pci_passthrough.yml``.